 To help process these vulnerabilities, IT professionals do risk assessments.
 Put simply, a risk assessment will evaluate your workplace and identify potential threats within your business processes.
 By the end, you should understand potential risks and remedies.

 Once you have a clear picture of your business’s cybersecurity risks, you are ready to consider responses.
-There are several ways to respond to a risk.
+There are several ways to respond to risk.
 Your response will depend on the amount of risk, the potential for harm, the cost, and your options.
 The following are some examples of risk response types:

 The simplest response to risk is to avoid it altogether.
 While risk avoidance is not always practical, evaluating your workplace practices can expose what risks are unnecessary.
 You may want to cut out a practice that exposes your business to attackers while adding little or no value to your business.